 Back when I was in my 20s (I’m in my 40s now…where does the time go?!), it was nothing for me to change my hair color at least a couple of times a month.
 It actually wasn’t until I decided to grow my hair out a couple of years ago that I learned just how much hair dye can weaken hair follicles.
 Now that I’m on the road to getting my healthy scalp and hair back, I wish there had been hair color wax around in my younger, hair-reckless days.

 Color wax is one of the latest temporary hair color trends that is definitely less harmful than permanent dyes that contain harsh ingredients like ammonia (more on this in just a bit).
 Depending on the brand you use, they can be made up of a mix of beeswax and color pigments that coat the hair strand but do not permanently alter the structure of the hair, the way peroxide and ammonia do.

-What exactly is hair color wax?
-It’s one of the latest temporary hair color trends that is definitely better than permanent dyes that contain harsh ingredients like ammonia (more on this in just a bit).
-And, if you’re anything like I was a couple of decades ago, it’s a great way to literally go from purple to white to intense red hair, all within a matter of a few days, without totally damaging your lustrous locks in the process.
+If you’re anything like I was a couple of decades ago, it’s a great way to literally go from purple to white to intense red hair, all within a matter of a few days, without totally damaging your natural hair in the process.

 As far as hair wax brands go, I did some research and it appears that Mofajang Hair Color Wax, Hailicare Unicorn Purple Hair Wax and ALEXIA & CO Japanese Color Hair are all fan favorites.
 But if you’re looking for some solid reasons to give hair color wax a try, take a few moments out of your day and I’ll do my best to break it down for you.